jackwasey/icd/README.md

 Introduction
 ------------

-Calculate comorbidities, Charlson scores, perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9-CM (clinical modification) codes.
-ICD-9 codes appear numeric but leading and trailing zeroes, and both decimal and non-decimal "short" format codes exist.
-The package enables a work flow from raw lists of ICD-9 codes from hospital billing databases to comorbidities.
-ICD-9 to comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.
-Any other mapping of codes, such as ICD-10, to comorbidities can be used.
+Calculate comorbidities, Charlson scores, perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9 and ICD-10 codes.
+Common ambiguities and code formats are handled.
+This package enables a work flow from raw lists of ICD codes in hospital billing databases to comorbidities.
+ICD-9 and ICD-10 comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.
+This package replaces icd9, which should be uninstalled.

 Relevance
 ---------